shaohaozou/magmafertility/README.md

 # magmafertility
-A method is used for identifying the PCDs fertility of igneous rocks.
+A method is used for identifying the fertility of igneous rocks.